Gaalpos/firebas-auth/README.md

 Simple react app to understand Firebase auth

-I still need to understand hot to verify a user is logged in
+I still need to understand hot to verify a user is logged in.